Kyle and Pam’s Whole Home Remodel

-Kyle and Pam’s traditional-style, stucco Phoenix home was built in 1998, featuring what the couple refers to as a “typical” family room, kitchen and dining room area.
+Kyle and Pam’s traditional-style, stucco Phoenix home was built in 1998, featuring what the couple refers to as a “typical” family room, kitchen, dining room area and bathrooms.

-While Kyle and Pam liked the home’s potential for a spacious-feel, there was a four-foot wall, from floor to ceiling that partially divided the kitchen from the family room.
+While Kyle and Pam liked the home’s potential for a spacious-feel, there was a four-foot wall, from floor to ceiling that partially divided the kitchen from the family room, as well as a family room that didn’t quite fit with the feel they were looking for.
 “We knew immediately that we would want to take that wall down to open up the kitchen and great room area even more,” Pam said.

 In addition, another area of the kitchen that led to the great room had a partial wall.
 Pam said the couple initially thought they could just leave it there, and build a small bar/counter on top of it.
 “However, the kitchen cabinets were not the best, even though they had been well taken care of,” Pam said.
 “They were maple and we like darker wood.
 We also prefer stainless over the black appliances that were there.”